Every time someone asks me how I “got into tech,” I think to myself, “Oh yeah – I should just make this into a blog post!”

 Unfortunately, my imposter syndrome continued even after I created my courses, and I couldn’t celebrate their releases like I’d hoped I could.
 One of the biggest reasons was that my full-time job didn’t value my activities outside of work.

-Some supportive managers would be very excited that I was taking an initiative and creating real meaningful change in the community, giving back, and leveling up.
-I was learning real skills, and there were many ways to utilize the new skills and resources I was accumulating to help our work within the company, especially when it came to documentations and technical training.
+Some managers may have been excited that I was taking an initiative and creating real meaningful change in the community, giving back, and leveling up.
+There were many ways to utilize the new skills and resources I was accumulating to help our work within the company, especially when it came to documentations and technical training.
 This was, after all, a tech startup!
 We used many systems that we had to teach people how to use over and over again.
-We could’ve recorded a video once showing how to do something, and never again have to explain the same thing 10 times a week.
+There were many ways we could have put my new content creation skills to good use to improve our tech support workflow.

-Instead, when I told my manager about my courses, he said, “Well we can’t really put that in your annual review because it doesn’t bring benefit to the company.”
+When I told my manager about my courses, he simply said, “Well we can’t really put that in your annual review because it doesn’t bring benefit to the company.”
 Conversation closed.

 There were many opportunities to utilize my content creation and technical writing skills gained through awsnewbies.com and “Introduction to AWS for Non-Engineers” series.
 Who knows!
 I could’ve become the company’s first DevRel!
-Unfortunately, these skillsets were not an asset at that company.
+Unfortunately, the company couldn’t find uses for these skillsets.

 In the past year that these courses have been out, tens of thousands of people have taken them, and I’ve had hundreds of messages from happy students telling me that they’ve passed their certification exams, or that the courses have helped them tremendously to begin their Cloud journey.
 And every time I get a message, I feel a little bit of the Imposter Syndrome Cloud chip away.